The Not-So-Secret Secrets of Blossoms of Light

 - Installation of lights begins on the Tuesday after Labor Day, and every light is removed by the end of February.
 Lights are installed with poles, lifts, climbing harnesses, waders and cherry-picker buckets.

-- Custom-strung lights, such as the red and white bulbs in the bank of cottonwoods at the heart of the Gardens, are built by hand starting in early summer.
+- Custom-strung lights are built by hand starting in early summer.
 Unusual light colors, such as teal or purple, must be ordered 6-8 months in advance because manufacturers only produce limited quantities each year.

-- We estimate there are over half a million individual lights in the entire display.
+- We estimate there are more than half a million individual lights in the entire display.
 The exact number is very difficult to calculate!

 - 100 percent of the decorative lights used are LED.